Skip to main content

 Common Questions

 Use the symptom-differentiation table above as a starting point.
 Sudden body aches and high fever lean flu.
 Severe sore throat with gradual onset leans COVID.
 Explosive vomiting and diarrhea lean norovirus.
-Confirm with a rapid flu and COVID test when possible, especially before starting antivirals.
+Confirm with a rapid flu and COVID test when possible, particularly before starting antivirals.

 Most Walgreens, CVS, and Rite Aid pharmacies offer rapid flu and COVID combo tests.
 Independence Blue Cross and Aetna typically cover them with insurance.
 Our virtual visits can also order at-home tests, which we ship same-day for active members.